ariss-usa/STAR/README.md

 ## Installation ##
 1. Download or clone this repository
 2. Open this project in Visual Studio Code
-3. Then run `pip install -r requirements.txt`
+3. Then enter `pip install -r requirements.txt` into the command line